cyberjames/infracost-test/README.md

         pull-requests: write

       env:
-        # The location of the Terraform code
         TF_ROOT: ./
+        # If you're using Terraform Cloud/Enterprise and have variables or private modules stored
+        # on there, specify the following to automatically retrieve the variables:
+        #   INFRACOST_TERRAFORM_CLOUD_TOKEN: ${{ secrets.TFC_TOKEN }}
+        #   INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise

       steps:
+        # If you use private modules, add an environment variable or secret
+        # called GIT_SSH_KEY with your private key, so Infracost can access
+        # private repositories (similar to how Terraform/Terragrunt does).
+        # - name: add GIT_SSH_KEY
+        #   run: |
+        #     ssh-agent -a $SSH_AUTH_SOCK
+        #     mkdir -p ~/.ssh
+        #     echo "${{ secrets.GIT_SSH_KEY }}" | tr -d '\r' | ssh-add -
+        #     ssh-keyscan github.com >> ~/.ssh/known_hosts

         - name: Setup Infracost
           uses: infracost/actions/setup@v2
+          # See https://github.com/infracost/actions/tree/master/setup for other inputs
+          # If you can't use this action, see Docker images in https://infracost.io/cicd
           with:
             api-key: ${{ secrets.INFRACOST_API_KEY }}

-        # Checkout the base branch of the pull request (e.g. main/master).
+        # Checkout the "main" branch of the pull request.
-        - name: Checkout base branch
+        - name: Checkout main branch
           uses: actions/checkout@v3
           with:
+            # Referencing to the "main" branch
             ref: '${{ github.event.pull_request.base.ref }}'

         # Generate Infracost JSON file as the baseline.